 Now if you’ve been following my blog for a long while you’ll know that I have a love-hate relationship with technology.
 This trip was a reminder to me of my ambivalence.
 Through the wonders of technology, Kevin and I both discovered hikingfiasco.com blog some years ago.
 In fact, it was when I first read Greg’s long rambling tales written in his distinctive humorous and self-depreciating style that I contemplated writing my own blog.
 For an amusing and straight talking summary of his recent 6 weeks travelling through the outback and some beautiful Milky Way shots, click here.

-It’s because of our mutual appreciation of Greg’s blog and each other’s that Kevin and I met up and enjoyed one of the best hikes I’ve ever done.
+It’s because of our mutual appreciation of Greg’s blog that Kevin and I met up and enjoyed this beautiful hike.
 Technology is a great way for people with shared interests from across the world to make contact.
 However, losing my phone signal on this walk and being surrounded by wilderness gave me a much needed break from the constant demands of technology.
 For a short time I was unreachable.
 If you want to cut the umbilical cord or should I say, the chains of slavery to your phone and computer screen then head to the Coomera Circuit.

 For me the magic of Lamington National Park began earlier in the day, before our walk.
 While Kevin was catching up on sleep from his long drive north I was up taking a few shots of the changing colours during the sunrise from Binna Burra Lodge on the top of the mountain.
 I have an internal clock that wakes me around 5am every day no matter how tired I am.
 It’s not appreciated by family members…